MMWD – Water Conservation Resources -check them out!!!

 Water Conservation in the Home Landscape

-Receive a free residential garden evaluation from a Marin Master Gardener.
+Marin Master Gardeners – Receive a free residential garden evaluation from a Marin Master Gardener.
 Get expert advice on water-wise planting and tips for a beautiful, healthy landscape.
-Call 499-4204 to schedule or to learn more click here.
+Click here for more info

-A collaborative group of educators, designers, builders, and artists who educate and empower people to build sustainable water culture and infrastructure.
-Using water from sinks, showers and washing machines to irrigate plants is a way to increase the productivity of sustainable backyard ecosystems that produce food, clean water, and shelter wildlife.
+Greywater Action A collaborative group of educators, designers, builders, and artists who educate and empower people to build sustainable water culture and infrastructure.
+Using water from sinks, showers and washing machines to irrigate plants is a way to increase the productivity of sustainable backyard ecosystems that produce food and clean water

 The County of Marin provides information on gray water systems with a “Laundry to Landscape” pamphlet.